-If you always "hate" how you look in pictures, now is the time to stop running from the camera and instead trying the following simple tips, so you can start creating some beautiful memories with your family and friends.
+If you always “hate” how you look in pictures, then now is the time to stop running from the camera and try the following simple tips so you can start creating some beautiful memories with your family and friends.

-- Select an outfit that positively accentuates your figure -- and make sure the neckline is also very flattering.
+- Select an outfit that positively accentuates your figure, and make sure the neckline is flattering too.

-- Wear only colors that you know look good on you.
-(Black -- in moderation -- is generally considered slimming.)
+- Wear only colours you know look good on you.
+(Black — in moderation — is generally considered slimming.)

-- Wear earnings and a necklace.
-Even a simple pendant and a plain pair of earrings will add a degree of style to your outfit that will enhance your appearance.
+- Wear earrings and a necklace.
+Even a simple pendant and a plain pair of earrings will add a degree of style to your outfit and enhance your appearance.

 - Always make sure your hair is clean.

-- Select hairstyles that are flattering to you.
+- Select hairstyles that are flattering on you.

-- Use styling products that will hold your style, but won't make your hair appear stiff and unnatural.
+- Use styling products that will hold your style but that won’t make your hair appear stiff and unnatural looking.

-- Select a hair color that enhances your complexion.
+- Select a hair colour that enhances your complexion.

 - Avoid extreme hairstyles.
-You don't want hair bigger than your head, nor do you want to completely pull your hair back from your face, because this could make you look older -- and can even make your head look to small for your body.
-(Check out Is your hair making you look old? and Hairstyles that will make you look thinner.)
+You don’t want hair that’s bigger than your head, nor do you want to completely pull your hair back from your face, because this could make you look older and can even make your head look too small for your body.

 - Use only long-wearing, smudge-proof, waterproof cosmetics.

 - Use face powder to set makeup and reduce shine.

 - Use a foundation with a matte finish.

 - Do not use any cosmetics with a shimmery, shiny or “glowing” finish.

 - Use clear light to medium colour eyeshadow.